haifa-mk/security-project/README.md

 To verify RBAC:

 **User login:**
-1. Log in as a regular user using the following credentials:
+1. Start registering a new user through the application.

--`Username: Alaa`

--`Password: Ilovecats`
+2. After registration, login.

-2. Try visiting the admin page by replacing `/dashboard` with `/admin`.
+3. Try visiting the admin page by replacing `/dashboard` with `/admin`.
-3. **Expected Result**: "Access denied, you are not an admin!" message with a 403 error.
+4. **Expected Result**: "Access denied, you are not an admin!" message with a 403 error.

 **Admin login:**
-1. Log in as an admin using the following credentials:

--`Username: admin`

--`Password: 12`
+1. Start registering a new user through the application.
+2. During registration use:

+-`Username: admin`, this makes the role an admin role

+3. After registration, login.
-2. Try visiting the admin page by replacing `/dashboard` with `/admin`.
+4. Try visiting the admin page by replacing `/dashboard` with `/admin`.
-3. **Expected Result**: "Welcome to the admin panel!" message.
+5. **Expected Result**: "Welcome to the admin panel!" message.